Bright Eyes in the Clays

 - Alterations we have made to make our building accessible

-Wide doors are used to enable wheelchair and pushchair access, alternative access via a gate can be used to access the garden area and the outdoor areas, Appropriate furniture is set out within the rooms to ensure the children can sit/ stand comfortably at the table.
+Wide doors, an access ramp and EvacuChair [that two members of the team are trained to use] are used to enable wheelchair and pushchair access, alternative access via a gate can be used to access the garden area and the outdoor areas, Appropriate furniture is set out within the rooms to ensure the children can sit/ stand comfortably at the table.
 Access is reviewed termly to ensure review inclusive access.

 We have an accessible toilet facilities and an area for personal care.
 Low level sinks are provided within the children's bathrooms and messy areas.